syncopika/mp4-editor-idea/readme.md

 # mp4 editor idea

 exploring the WebCodecs API with mp4 files :D. right now it can only extract frames and some very basic editing (a couple image filters, ability to delete frames).

+this app is likely most useful for only small mp4 files (e.g. with durations of a few seconds/less than a minute).

 ![screenshot](screenshot.png)